Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Despite being a remote and sparsely populated state, Idaho still has two companies that are on the Fortune 500 list: Albertson's, a grocery chain, and Micron Technology, a company that makes semiconductor products.
 Some of the largest employers in Idaho include state and local government, defense, St. Luke’s and St. Alphonsus Regional medical centers, HP, Melaleuca and Chobani.

 You won’t escape income tax in Idaho, unfortunately.
-The state has seven income tax brackets, with marginal rates beginning at 1% and reaching 6% for earners in the top bracket.
+The state has just two income tax brackets, with marginal rates beginning at 0% and reaching 5.695% for earners who have more than $2,500 or $5,000, depending on your filing status.
 If you file in Idaho, you can claim standardized or itemized deductions.
 As for sales tax, the statewide rate is 6%, but a few cities add a local tax on top, bringing it to 9% in some places.

 All set to move to the Gem State?
 You can plan ahead for your budget by comparing your cost of living to what it might be in Idaho.
 If you file as single, no dependents and make about $50,000 a year, a move from nearby Missoula, Montana to the north to Boise, Idaho would result in an 11% average decrease in cost of living due to less expensive housing and food.
 Portland, Oregon to Boise would see a 15% decrease, on average, due to food and housing cost decreases.
 Minneapolis, Minnesota to Twin Falls, Idaho is only a 9% average decrease, but a move from Chicago, Illinois to Pocatello, Idaho is a 19% average decrease in cost of living.